In a perfect world, achieving optimal weight and wellness is simple: eat just enough whole foods.

 ✖️Our inability to listen to our bodies’ hunger cues

 ✖️Uncontrollable food cravings

 We need to address that before focusing on the basics.
 That’s where intermittent fasting for metabolic flexibility comes in.
 In this post, I will review the basics of intermittent fasting for metabolic flexibility.
 Then, I will explain what resources you can use on my website to get started.

 Fundamentally, metabolic flexibility defines your body’s ability to switch from glucose to ketones for energy with ease.
 Once you achieve optimal weight loss ketosis and know how it feels, you will notice that you can spend a week or more without worrying about fasting.
 Getting back into it won’t be as hard as it used to be.
 That’s metabolic flexibility.

 It means no more feeling “hangry” after 3 hours without food!
 I think many of us know on a deeper level that we shouldn’t have to eat all the time to feel well.
 We want to stop feeling like we need to eat every 3 hours.
 We crave true food freedom and freedom from food.
-When we find it, we discover that not only food preparation doesn’t take up as much time but thinking about food doesn’t take up as much brain space.
+When we find it, we discover that not only doesn’t food preparation take up as much time, but also thinking about food doesn’t take up as much brain space.

 Life-changing, right?
-Thats’ metabolic flexibility in a nutshell.
+That’s metabolic flexibility in a nutshell.